About the programme

 - Are a recognised young adult carer

-If you do not meet the criteria but you have faced challenges, social, personal, or educational, which may have affected your performance in education, your application may still be considered on an individual basis.
+If you do not meet these criteria but have faced social, personal, or educational challenges which may have affected your performance in education, your application will be considered on an individual basis.
+If you currently have refugee status this will be considered.